Uncodle/html-to-primefaces/README.md

 # HtmlToPrimefaceConverter plugin for [Visual Studio Code](https://code.visualstudio.com)

-I create this visual code extension for a challenge to resolves the problem of replacing file for file

-## Features

-> This is a simple extension for a challenge.
+This is a simple extension for a challenge.
-> I'll update this repository early with releases and new features.
+I'll update this repository early with releases and new features.

-## Requirements

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `extension.htmlToPrimefacesConverter`: convert elements html in primefaces componentes

 ### 1.0.0